MA Photography (Visual Communication)

 Meet Your Programme Coordinator

-As the Programme Coordinator for the MA Photography programme, Ewan will be your first point of contact for any non-tutorial enquiries.
+As the Programme Coordinator for the MA Photography distance learning programme, Ewan will be your first point of contact for any non-tutorial enquiries.

-Ewan has oversight of all aspects of the programme, and will therefore be able to provide you with the best guidance and advice throughout the entire course of your studies.
+Ewan has oversight of all aspects of the programme, and will therefore be able to provide you with the best guidance and advice throughout the entire postgraduate photography course.